-Allen Henderson, Department ChairMusic, MMC139 P.O.
-Box 4625 (931)221-7810 or email at hendersona@apsu.edu

-Sharon Mabry, Graduate CoordinatorMusic, MMC 318

-P.O.
+Ann Silverberg, Interim Chair Music, MMC139 P.O.
 Box 4625

+(931)221-7810 or email at silverberga@apsu.edu

-(931) 221-7656 or email at mabrys@apsu.edu
+Sharon Mabry, Graduate Coordinator Music, MMC 318 P.O.
+Box 4625 (931) 221-7656 or email at mabrys@apsu.edu

-Stephen Clark, Douglas Droste, Gloria Gharavi, Anne Glass, Patricia Halbeck, Allen Henderson, Thomas King, Bob Lee, George Mabry, Sharon Mabry, Francis Massinon, Ann Silverberg, Richard Steffen, David Steinquest, Lisa Vanarsdel, Jeffrey Wood, Stanley Yates for students preparing for careers in music performance; providing training toward the development of critical thinking in music; providing music training and teaching experience for students seeking licensure in education to help meet the need for competent music teachers in the State and region; providing education resources and musical experiences as part of a comprehensive Liberal Arts education; and providing a rich program of artistic and cultural events in conjunction with the center of Excellence for the Creative Arts to emphasize the importance of music in the lives of students and the community.
+Stephen Clark, Douglas Droste, Gloria Frank,

+Anne Glass, Patricia Halbeck, Allen Henderson, Thomas King, Bob Lee, George Mabry, Sharon Mabry, Francis Massinon, Ann Silverberg, Richard Steffen, David Steinquest, Lisa Vanarsdel, Jeffrey Wood, Stanley Yates

+The mission of the Department of Music is to provide a comprehensive undergraduate and graduate education that will produce skilled, knowledgeable, creative, and articulate musicians.
+The Department of Music seeks to fulfill its mission by providing training and experience for students preparing for careers in music performance; providing training toward the development of critical thinking in music; providing music training and teaching experience for students seeking licensure in education to help meet the need for competent music teachers in the State and region; providing education resources and musical experiences as part of a comprehensive Liberal Arts education; and providing a rich program of artistic and cultural events in conjunction with the Center of Excellence for the Creative Arts to emphasize the importance of music in the lives of students and the community.